WeslynSouza/challenge-eventstore/README.md

 This project was developed with SpringBoot, chosen because of the easy integration with other libraries, in the form of an API, in order to allow the input and output of data in a simple and easy way.

+A database was also implemented to store event information, in order to reduce the amount of information loaded in memory, using only the information that would be necessary, since we can work with an unlimited amount of events.

 ###Endpoints:

 Several endpoints were developed in this application, some of them focused on using the methods implemented from userStore and others from userIteretor.